How we save lives / Epidemic prevention / Laws and Regulations – v3

 How health security laws and regulations work

-The International Health Regulations (IHR) (2005) set the global benchmark for national legal preparedness.
-Countries that align their domestic laws with the IHR (2005) score higher on Joint External Evaluations (JEEs) and State Party Self-Assessments (SPARs).
+The International Health Regulations (IHR) (2005) outline the rights and obligations of each sovereign state.
+In order to be effective, this international legally binding instrument requires countries to align their domestic laws with its obligations.
+Those who do so proactively score higher on Joint External Evaluations (JEEs) and State Party Self-Assessments (SPARs).
 Higher scores reflect real improvements in a country’s ability to prevent, detect and respond to health threats.

 What makes a law effective